BabylonJS/Editor/README.md

 The Babylon.js Editor provides a way, for designers (and developers), to go further in scene design and write less lines of code.

-The editor is available online at http://editor.babylonjs.com/

-The Documentation is available here: http://doc.babylonjs.com/resources/
+The online documentation is available here: http://doc.babylonjs.com/resources/

-Some more articles/tutorials are available here: https://medium.com/babylon-js/

 ## Features
+* Workspace based to manage multiple projects
+* Import and edit meshes
+* Create and edit materials
+* Import and edit textures
+* Import and edit sounds
+* Create and edit particle systems
+* Attach scripts written in TypeScript to nodes in scene
+* Develop scripts written using the Graph Editor to nodes in the scene
+* Uses ES6 modules of @babylonjs
-* TODO
+* Contains pre-built templates

 ## Installing
-Follow this tutorial to install the window build tools (required by node-pty): https://github.com/felixrieseberg/windows-build-tools
+For Windows users, follow this tutorial to install the windows build tools: https://github.com/felixrieseberg/windows-build-tools
+This is mandatory for native modules used in the Editor.

 Then, just install the dependencies:
 ```bash